suryawanshipratik003/Online_Course_Prj/README.md

 Create a superuser: **python manage.py createsuperuser** Start the development server: **python manage.py runserver** Access the website at: **http://localhost:8000**

 # Usage:

 Access the admin dashboard by logging in with the superuser credentials at **http://localhost:8000/admin**.
 Add courses, upload videos, and manage user data from the admin panel.
 Users can sign up, log in, browse available courses, enroll in courses, and access course materials.
 Payments are processed securely using the Razorpay test API during course enrollment.
-Contributing:

-Fork the repository.
-Create a new branch: git checkout -b feature/new-feature Make your changes and commit them: git commit -m 'Add new feature' Push to the branch: git push origin feature/new-feature Submit a pull request.
-License:
+# License:
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Acknowledgements:
+# Acknowledgements:

 Special thanks to Django, Bootstrap, and Razorpay for their excellent tools and documentation.
 Contact:
-For any inquiries or issues, please contact email@example.com.
+For any inquiries or issues, please contact suryawanshipratik003@gmail.com.